viur-framework/viur-artwork/README.md

 ## Maintenance

-To generate the in the sub folders README.md files and the rendered `.png` and `.webp` versions of the `.svg`-source files, use the `gen-readme.py` script from this repository.
+To generate the sub folders' README.md files and the rendered `.png` and `.webp` versions of the `.svg`-source files, use the `gen-readme.py` script from this repository.

 Example:
 ```sh